Starting an Illinois Limited Liability Company

 - Do you want to have flexibility to change the way the returns of the business are divided among its owners?

 - Do you expect to have only a few transfers of ownership?

 - Do you expect owners to be actively involved?

 - Are you and your accountant willing to deal with the partnership tax provisions?

 - Are you, your partners and your accountant comfortable trying something new?

-The internal affairs of an LLC are regulated by an operating agreement.
+The internal affairs of an LLC are regulated by an operating agreement, which is where the rubber meets the road in the formation and structuring of the LLC.
 The operating agreement is intended to function much like a partnership agreement.
 Careful preparation of the operating agreement will be prudent given that there are some benefits under the Act that can only be secured in the agreement.
-If you have any questions regarding the legal aspects of this type of agreement, contact the Chicago business lawyers at Bellas & Wachowski for further guidance.Management of the LLC - Members or a Manager?
+If you have any questions regarding the legal aspects of this type of agreement, contact the Chicago business lawyers at Bellas & Wachowski Attorneys at Law for further guidance.Management of the LLC - Members or a Manager?

 Those persons with an ownership interest in an LLC are known as "members."
 Each member is required to make a capital contribution in the form of cash, property, or services to an LLC.
 Management of an LLC is vested in its members.
 However, the articles of organization may provide that management be vested, in whole or part, in a manager(s).
 Members of an LLC are not personally liable for the acts and obligations of the company just like shareholders of a are not liable.
 The people managing the LLC, whether they are members or managers, are not personally liable for the LLC’s debts and obligations.Transfer of a Membership Interest in an LLC